-- For more information about the laws where you work, visit A Better Balance's Workplace Rights Hub here. - If you have questions, call A Better Balance's free and confidential legal hotline at 1-833-NEED-ABB (1-833-633-3222) or contact the helpline here.
+- If you have questions, call A Better Balance's free and confidential legal helpline at 1-833-NEED-ABB (1-833-633-3222) or contact the helpline here. - For more information about the laws where you work, visit A Better Balance's Workplace Rights Hub here.